xcore/sc_xtcp/doc/xtcp_guide/app_tutorial.rst

 ::
   #define UIP_USE_SINGLE_THREADED_ETHERNET

-Next, replace the 5-thread ethernet server, and the TCP/IP server, with a single call to the 2 thread stack.
+Next, replace the 5-core (aka thread) ethernet server, and the TCP/IP server, with a single call to the 2-core stack.

 ::
   on stdcore[0]: